 Forests are of major importance to climate change mitigation due to their strong capacity to sequester carbon.
 Nearly half of the terrestrial carbon is stored in forests, and forests contribute to half of the terrestrial primary productivity, with forests in the mid- and high latitude ecosystems as major contributors.
 These high latitude forests are, however, projected to be strongly influenced by climate change.
-A warmer climate is likely to have a positive effect on forest productivity and increase the ability to absorb CO_2 from the atmosphere.
+A warmer climate is likely to have a positive effect on forest productivity and increase the ability to absorb CO2 from the atmosphere.
 At the same time it is projected that a warmer climate will increase the impact of forest disturbances, such as insect outbreaks.
 Insect outbreaks are, however, generally excluded in large scale carbon modeling.
 In addition, there are large uncertainties in the quantitative effects of insect outbreaks on the carbon balance.
-Hence, it is important to develop methods to monitor insect disturbances and to quantify the impact of these outbreaks on primary productivity.
+Hence, it is important to develop methods to monitor insect disturbances and to quantify the impact of these disturbances on the carbon balance.
+The general aim of this thesis was to develop methods for mapping of insect outbreaks with satellite data, and to quantify the impact of these outbreaks on primary productivity.